dressupdarling/dressupdarling/README.md

 # 💫 About Me:
 I can program in Rust, Python and assembly.
-Also do comepative programing and do projects.
+Also do competitive programing and do projects.

 # 💻 Tech Stack: